 - Access to World MasterCard benefits, including Starwood Preferred Guest Gold status after one paid stay

 - Overseas Travel Insurance, Purchase Protection etc. (PDS)

 - $195 annual fee for the first year (usually $395 p.a.)

 - $5,000 minimum spend in 90 days required to earn bonus

 - Bonus points offer not available with switches, upgrades, customers accessing employee benefits or packages.

-Point Hacks earn up to $300 per applicant for this card.
+Point Hacks earns a range of commissions per applicant for this card.
 More about this →

 This product is geared towards those who can spend a decent amount on their card, want a high earn rate, are happy to pay the larger annual fee and will get value from airport lounges and elite hotel perks.

-The annual fee is $395, which is reasonable given the extensive amount of benefits available and the decent earn rates for ongoing spend with the card.
+The annual fee for the first year is reduced to $195 (usually $395 p.a.), which is good given the extensive amount of benefits available and the decent earn rates for ongoing spend with the card.
 There’s also a recommended minimum income requirement of $75,000 p.a.